localstack/docs/README.md

 ## Best Practices

 Please follow these best practices when writing documentation here:
+- Use the custom `command` shortcode for all one-liner commands (also when their output is presented).
+Do not use it for bash scripts with comments.
+You can find a more detailed description here: https://github.com/localstack/docs/pull/55
 - Use the [`ref` or `relref` shortcode](https://gohugo.io/content-management/cross-references/#use-ref-and-relref) when creating non-external links (but still use the markdown native image linking, ref doesn't work there).
   You can either use `ref` or `relref`, the point is to have compile time internal-link checks (which works for both).
 - Stick to markdown if possible.